Speakers

 Evan Chesler

-Evan retired from Cravath, Swain & Moore’s Litigation Department in 2023.
+Evan retired from Cravath, Swaine & Moore’s Litigation Department in 2023.
 He is widely recognized as one of the country’s leading litigators, with broad experience in trial and appellate courts across the country.

 Elder Quentin L. Cook

 Elder Cook is a member of the Quorum of the Twelve Apostles for The Church of Jesus Christ of Latter-day Saints.
-Previously he served in the Area Presidency in the Philippines, and as Executive Director of the Missionary Department.
-Prior to his call to serve in the Church, he was vice chairman of Sutter Health System and was a business lawyer and manging partner of a San Francisco Bay Area law firm.
+He previously served in the Area Presidency in the Philippines and as Executive Director of the Missionary Department.
+Prior to his call to serve in the Church, he was vice chairman of Sutter Health System and was a business lawyer and managing partner of a San Francisco Bay Area law firm.

 McKay Coppins